Best Camping Stove Under $50 in 2026 (Tested & Reviewed)

 Key Factors at a Glance

-Upright canister burners need a foil windscreen on exposed ridges; enclosed car-camp stoves handle breeze better.
+Upright canister stoves need a foil screen on ridges; enclosed tabletop units cope better.

 Ignition

-Most sub-$50 backpacking stoves need a lighter — budget a windproof camp lighter in your cook kit.
+Most sub-$50 backpacking stoves need a lighter — budget a windproof camp lighter.

 The 3 Best Camping Stoves Under $50 in 2026